johnolafenwa/deepstack-docs/src/raspberry-pi/index.rst

 Due to a number of factors, running DeepStack on the PI is slightly different.

-Below are the various ways to run deepstack.
-Ensure the NCS is plugged in before running deepstack.
+Below are the various ways to run DeepStack.
+Ensure the NCS is plugged in before running DeepStack.

 **Running with Scene Recognition**